nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 Contributors: spacetime
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LHGZEMRTR7WB4
-Tags: ads, adsense, ad management, advertising manager, advanced contextual ads, ad rotation, ad injection, adverts, sticky widgets, sticky sidebar, hook, amazon, banners, automatic insertion, amp, geo targeting, multisite, shortcodes, PHP, Javascript, HTML, header, footer, tracking, ad blocking, custom fields
+Tags: ads, adsense, ad management, advertising manager, advanced contextual ads, ad rotation, ad injection, adverts, sticky widgets, sticky sidebar, hook, amazon, banners, automatic insertion, amp, geo targeting, multisite, shortcodes, PHP, Javascript, HTML, header, footer, tracking, ad blocking, custom fields, custom posts
 Requires at least: 4.0
 Tested up to: 4.9
-Requires PHP: 5.2.4
+Requires PHP: 5.3
-Stable tag: 2.2.12
+Stable tag: 2.3.0
 License: GPLv3

 Insert and manage ads: AdSense, Amazon, banners, ad rotation, sticky ad widgets, shortcodes, AMP, PHP, HTML, CSS, form, tracking, header, footer code

 == Description ==

-Ad management plugin with many advanced advertising features. **Supports all kinds of WordPress ads including Google AdSense, contextual Amazon Native Shopping Ads, Media.net and rotating banners.**
+Ad management plugin with many advanced advertising features.
+Supports all kinds of WordPress ads including **Google AdSense**, contextual **Amazon Native Shopping Ads, Media.net** and **rotating banners.**

 Ad Inserter is more than just ad manager plugin.
-It provides many advanced options to insert any Javascript, CSS, HTML, PHP or advert code anywhere on the page.

-> **Features**
->
-> *   16 code (ad) blocks
-> *   Syntax highlighting editor
-> *   Code preview with visual CSS editor
-> *   Automatically inserts ads in posts and pages
-> *   Insert above header (after `<body>` tag, needs Output buffering)
-> *   Insert before or after post
-> *   Insert before or after content
-> *   Insert before or after paragraph
-> *   Insert before or after random paragraph
-> *   Insert before or after multiple paragraphs
-> *   Insert before or after comments
-> *   Insert before or after excerpt
-> *   Insert before or after any HTML element in post
-> *   Insert in footer (before `</body>` tag)
-> *   Insert at relative position in posts
-> *   Insert between posts on blog pages (in-feed AdSense ads)
-> *   Insert between excerpts on blog pages
-> *   Insert between comments
-> *   Insert at custom hook positions
-> *   Clearance options to avoid insertion near images or headers
-> *   Insertion exceptions for posts and pages
-> *   Insert header and footer code
-> *   Insert raw HTTP response header lines
-> *   Insert Google Analytics, Piwik or any other web analytics code
-> *   Insert HTML, CSS, Javascript or PHP code
-> *   Code generator for banners
-> *   Visual ad editor
-> *   Manual insertion: widgets, shortcodes, PHP function call
-> *   Sticky (fixed) widgets (sticky sidebar - the sidebar does not move when the page is scrolled)
-> *   Custom block alignments and styles
-> *   Insert (different) ads on AMP pages
-> *   Custom CSS class name for wrapping divs to avoid ad blockers
-> *   Use shortcodes from other plugins
-> *   Use custom fields as defined in posts
-> *   PHP code processing
-> *   Banner code generator
-> *   Ad rotation (server-side and client-side - works with caching)
-> *   Ad blocking detection - popup message, page redirection
-> *   Desktop/mobile device detection (server-side and client-side - works with caching)
-> *   Black/White-list categories, tags, taxonomies, post IDs, urls, url query parameters, cookies, referers
-> *   Clipboard support to easily copy code blocks or settings
-> *   Simple troubleshooting with many debugging functions
-> *   Function to visualize inserted code blocks
-> *   Function to visualize available insertion positions
-> *   Function to visualize HTML tags
+It provides many advanced options to insert any opt-in form, Javascript, CSS, HTML, PHP, analytics, tracking or advert code anywhere on the page.

+**Ad Inserter can insert ads where other plugins fail**.
+It's all about the settings.

+**Features**

+*   16 code (ad) blocks
+*   AdSense integration
+*   Syntax highlighting editor
+*   Code preview with visual CSS editor
+*   Automatically inserts ads in posts and pages
+*   Insert before or after post
+*   Insert before or after content
+*   Insert before or after paragraph
+*   Insert before or after random paragraph
+*   Insert before or after multiple paragraphs
+*   Insert before or after comments
+*   Insert before or after excerpt
+*   Insert before or after any HTML element on page
+*   Insert above header (after `<body>` tag)
+*   Insert in footer (before `</body>` tag)
+*   Insert at relative positions in posts
+*   Insert between posts on blog pages (in-feed AdSense ads)
+*   Insert between excerpts on blog pages
+*   Insert between comments
+*   Insert at custom hook positions (`do_action ()` WP function)
+*   Clearance options to avoid insertion near images or headers
+*   Insertion exceptions for posts and pages
+*   Insert header (`<head>` section) and footer code
+*   Insert raw HTTP response header lines
+*   Insert Google Analytics, Piwik or any other web analytics code
+*   Insert HTML, CSS, Javascript or PHP code
+*   Code generator for banners and placeholders
+*   Visual advert editor
+*   Manual insertion: widgets, shortcodes, PHP function call
+*   Sticky (fixed) widgets (sticky sidebar - the sidebar does not move when the page is scrolled)
+*   Custom block alignments and styles
+*   Insert ads (different ad code) on AMP pages
+*   Custom CSS class name for wrapping divs to avoid ad blockers
+*   Use shortcodes from other plugins
+*   Use custom fields as defined in posts
+*   Use post title, tags or categories to create contextual ads
+*   PHP code processing
+*   Ad rotation (server-side and client-side - works with caching)
+*   Ad blocking detection - popup message, page redirection
+*   Desktop/mobile device detection (server-side and client-side - works with caching)
+*   Black/White-list categories, tags, taxonomies, post IDs, urls, url query parameters, cookies, referers
+*   Easy copying and pasting code blocks or settings using internal clipboard
+*   Simple troubleshooting with many debugging functions
+*   Function to visualize inserted code blocks
+*   Function to visualize available insertion positions
+*   Function to visualize HTML tags

 And Ad Inserter Pro - all-in-one <a href="http://adinserter.pro/" target="_blank">WordPress ad management plugin</a> has even more advanced features:

-> *   64 code (ad) blocks
+*   64 code (ad) blocks
-> *   GEO targeting (works also with caching)
+*   Geolocation using Webnet77 or <a href="http://www.maxmind.com/" target="_blank">MaxMind</a> databases (works also with caching)
-> *   Black/White-list IP addresses or countries (works also with caching)
+*   Black/White-list IP addresses or countries (works also with caching)
-> *   Ad impression and click tracking (works also with `<iframe>` Javascript ads like Google AdSense)
+*   Ad impression and click tracking (works also with `<iframe>` Javascript ads like Google AdSense)
+*   External tracking via Google Analytics or Piwik
-> *   A/B testing
+*   A/B testing
-> *   Sticky ad positions (left, top, right, bottom)
+*   Sticky ad positions with optional close button (left, top, right, bottom)
-> *   Scheduling with fallback option
+*   Scheduling with fallback option
-> *   Ad blocking detection - ad replacement, content protection
+*   Ad blocking detection - ad replacement, content protection
-> *   Ad blocking statistics
+*   Ad blocking statistics
-> *   Multisite options to limit settings on the sites
+*   Multisite options to limit settings on the sites
-> *   Post/page exception management
+*   Post/page exception management
-> *   more custom viewports for client-side desktop/mobile device detection
+*   More custom viewports for client-side desktop/mobile device detection
-> *   more custom hooks for custom theme insertions
+*   More custom hooks for custom theme insertions
-> *   Export and import of settings
+*   Export and import of settings
-> *   Support via email
+*   Support via email

+Run a WordPress related blog?
+Interested in reviewing Ad Inserter Pro? <a href="https://adinserter.pro/contact" target="_blank">Introduce yourself</a>.

 Ad Inserter Wordpress plugin is an advanced advertising manager - it has many features and options to automate ad insertion and to optimally monetize your website on desktop, tablet and phone displays.
 It provides many simple ways to insert any Javascript, HTML, PHP or advert code anywhere on the page.
 For best ad placement and to use optimal advertising positions please read the user manual to get the most of the plugin.

-> *   Check <a href="http://adinserter.pro/documentation" target="_blank">Ad Inserter documentation page</a> for detailed description of all the features and some <a href="http://adinserter.pro/settings" target="_blank">common settings</a> for quick start
+*   Check <a href="http://adinserter.pro/documentation" target="_blank">Ad Inserter documentation page</a> for detailed description of all the features and some <a href="http://adinserter.pro/settings" target="_blank">common settings</a> for quick start
-> *   Download **PDF user guide** for Ad Inserter: go to <a href="http://adinserter.pro/" target="_blank">Ad Inserter Pro plugin</a> page and below you can find button for free download of Ad Inserter User Guide
+*   Download **PDF user guide** for Ad Inserter: go to <a href="http://adinserter.pro/" target="_blank">Ad Inserter Pro plugin</a> page and below you can find button for free download of Ad Inserter User Guide

+**AdSense integration**

+Get <a href="https://adinserter.pro/adsense-ads#integration">AdSense ad codes</a> from the plugin settings page - no need to copy ad codes from the AdSense admin pages and paste them to code blocks.
+List ad units, preview AdSense ads and get ad codes where you need them.

+**Endorsed by WordPress users**

+Average Rating: 5 out of 5 stars

+> Perfect plugin to insert anything anywhere on your WordPress website

+Check Ad Inserter <a href="https://wordpress.org/support/plugin/ad-inserter/reviews/">reviews</a>

 **Endorsed by Amazon**

-> Amazon suggests to use Ad Inserter to add Native Shopping Ads to Wordpress posts.
-Native Shopping Ads provide highly relevant and dynamic product recommendations in a stylishly designed and responsive ad unit that can be placed at the end of your content or within your content to create a more compelling visitor experience and shopping opportunity.
+Amazon suggests to use Ad Inserter to add Native Shopping Ads to Wordpress posts.

+> Native Shopping Ads provide highly relevant and dynamic product recommendations in a stylishly designed and responsive ad unit that can be placed at the end of your content or within your content to create a more compelling visitor experience and shopping opportunity.

->
-> *   Check <a href="https://affiliate-program.amazon.com/help/topic/t405" target="_blank">Wordpress Integration Guide for Native Shopping Ads</a>
-> *   Ad Inserter supports advanced contextual ads: check settings for <a href="https://adinserter.pro/settings#amazon">contextual Native Shopping Ads</a> that show items related to the post content (using post tags)
+Check <a href="https://affiliate-program.amazon.com/help/topic/t405" target="_blank">Wordpress Integration Guide for Native Shopping Ads</a>.
+Ad Inserter supports also advanced contextual ads: check settings for <a href="https://adinserter.pro/settings#amazon">contextual Native Shopping Ads</a> that show items related to the post content (using post tags).

 **Ad Inserter Ad Manager - One Plugin - Many Functions**